philipstarkey/autoscrub/docs/install.rst

 ************
 Installation
 ************
-These installation instructions assume you already have Python installed.
+These installation instructions assume you already have Python 2.7 installed.
 If you do not already have a copy of Python, we recommend you install `Anaconda Python`_.

+.. note:: autoscrub is not yet compatible with Python 3.

 .. _`Anaconda Python`: https://www.continuum.io/downloads